tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 None of the proposed interfaces allocates.

-The proposed interfaces allow users to choose amongst multiple convenience-vs-compatibility-vs-performance tradeoffs.
+The proposed interfaces allow users to choose amongst multiple convenience-vs-compatibility tradeoffs.
 Explicitly, they are:

-- If you need maximum performance, stick to the transcoding algorithms, and in particular use pointers for input and output.
 - If you need compatibility with existing iterator-based algorithms (such as the standard algorithms), use the transcoding iterators.
 - If you want streamability or the convenience of constructing ranges with a